hubertp-lshift/SMV/docs/user/dqm.md

 With above setting, the `SmvFile` will simply persist the validation result and keep moving.

-Either terminating the process or not, as long as the log is nontrivial, it will be printed to console and persisted in the `SmvModule` persisted data path with postfix `.valid`.
+Either terminating the process or not, as long as the log is nontrivial, it will be printed to console and persisted in the `SmvModule` persisted data path with suffix `.valid`.

-Sometimes we need more flexibility on specifying the terminate criterial.
+Sometimes we need more flexibility on specifying the terminate criteria.
 For example, I can tolerate less than 10 parser errors, if more than that, terminate.
 Here is an example of how to specify that,

 **Scala**